 Virtual Learning at CCA Helps Focus on Extracurricular Programs

-At CCA, there is a club or activity for nearly any interest learners might have.
+There’s so much more to cyber school than just online learning.
+At CCA, there is a club or activity for nearly any interest students might have.

 From sports to science, art or volunteer work, extracurricular activities at our online school help students pursue an interest or find a new one.